March 3, 2025

 Transcriptions

-4K resolution refers to a horizontal display resolution of around 4,000 pixels.
-The higher pixel count in 4K offers a clearer and more detailed image.
-This makes it good for TV, gaming, and professional video editing.
+4K resolution refers to a horizontal display resolution of approximately 4,000 pixels, typically 3840×2160 for consumer displays and 4096×2160 for professional cinema applications.
+The higher pixel density results in sharper, more detailed images, making 4K ideal for TVs, gaming, and professional video editing.

 • Standard definition (SD): 640x480 pixels or 480p